jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Change password to your gmail password.
 If you use 2-factor authentication, you need to generate an app password.
 You cannot use use normal password
 1. Documentation to generate an app password for gmail is here: https://security.google.com/settings/security/apppasswords
 1. You can delete the whatsapp line, that is included so you know how to add other services.
 You can also add more lines for an additional gmail accounts.
+1. To test apprise, add a key in your config.yaml that says `apprise_test: true` .
+This will send a notification, then quit and not run the price check.
+This key goes above the apprise config not inside it (see above).
+Once you know apprise is working, remove the line or set value to `false`

 ## Run
 1. `python CheckRoyalCaribbeanPrice.py` (recommended) or `CheckRoyalCaribbeanPrice.exe`